How to Memorize More Effectively

 We recommend trying this out for 30 days to really see change in your playing.
 Let us know in the comments if you accept the challenge and what your routine will look like after implementing these tips!

-Want to take your banjo, mandolin, or guitar playing to the next level?
+Want to take your banjo, mandolin, guitar or bass playing to the next level?
 Sign up on the web for 10% off with the promo code WEB10OFF.

 Okay, two of the comments hit on the same question I have - singing the melody.
 I'm taking this to mean you are doing a "la la la" or "dum dum dum" or whatever noise you want to "sing" with and change the notes up and down with the music - not literally singing the words of the song.
 Right?
 Or am I completely lost????